-Unlawful harassment occurs when a person, or group of people, is intimidated, insulted or humiliated because of one or more characteristics.
+Sexual harassment occurs when a person, or group of people, is intimidated, insulted or humiliated because of one or more characteristics.
 Examples include telling jokes about a particular racial group, or making derogatory comments or taunts about someone’s race or religion, gender or sexual preference.

 Under law, discrimination occurs when a person, or group of people, is treated less favourably than another person or group because of one or more characteristics, or where there is an unreasonable rule or requirement that disadvantages a particular group.

 The Bullying, Harassment and Discrimination Prevention Policy 2015 provides information about the University’s stance on preventing bullying, harassment and discrimination.

 The Bullying, Harassment and Discrimination Procedures 2015 provides details of how the University will handle complaints by or about staff, workers or affiliates.